nedix/hdwallet-socat-docker/README.md

 # [hdwallet][Python HDWallet]-[socat][Socat]-docker

-A container that serves an HTTP API that can be used to generate HD wallets and addresses.
+A container that can be used to generate HD wallets and addresses through an HTTP API.

 ## Usage